google/oauth2l/README.md

 ### header

-Same as `fetch`, except that we print the token in HTTP header format:
+The same as `fetch`, except the output is in HTTP header format:

 ```
 $ oauth2l header userinfo.email